LucasFaustman/memeify/README.md

-# Memeify - Generator Your Favourite Memes
+# Memeify - Generate Your Favourite Memes

 Generate your favourite memes using this interactive React app!